Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 Download the SDK from https://developer.wacom.com/developer-dashboard

-* login using your Wacom ID
+* log in using your Wacom ID
 * Select **Downloads for signature**
 * Download **Wacom Ink SDK for signature for Android**
 * Accept the End User License Agreement to use the SDK